 Following the visit of Nixon, China sent two giant pandas – Hsing-Hsing and Ling-Ling – to the US.

 Kissinger also accompanied President Gerald Ford, along with his wife and daughter, to meet Mao in 1975.

 Chairman Mao greeting Henry Kissinger during the 1975 visit with President Ford and his daughter, Susan Ford.
 Image via Wikimedia

-Echoing Zhou’s words of assurance regarding China’s foreign ambitions, he told CGTN that Chinese exceptionalism is cultural rather than missionary.
-Where American exceptionalism is missionary, China does not wish to impose its beliefs on the world.
+Echoing Zhou’s words of assurance regarding China’s foreign ambitions, he told CGTN that Chinese exceptionalism is cultural rather than missionary, whereas American exceptionalism is missionary; China does not wish to impose its beliefs on the world.

 Vice Chairman Deng Xiaoping escorting President Ford across the tarmac after landing on December 1, 1975.
 Image via Wikimedia

-Henry Kissinger is now 98 years old and has been to Asia more than 50 times in his diplomatic career and thereafter as a political scientist, speaker and author.
+Henry Kissinger, who died yesterday at the age of 100, vistied Asia more than 50 times in his diplomatic career, and thereafter as a political scientist, speaker and author.

 In 1973, Kissinger and Le Duc Tho of Vietnam were jointly awarded a Nobel Peace Prize for successfully negotiating a ceasefire in the Vietnam War.
 Le, however, refused to accept the award.

 For more This Day in History stories, click here.